Top of main content

 • CRIF Highmark

 If you think there's been a mistake, you can get a copy of your credit report and file a dispute with the credit bureau.
-CIBL estimates it can take up to 30 days or more to resolve a dispute.
+CIBIL estimates it can take up to 30 days or more to resolve a dispute.

 6. Clear all credit card dues on time